-Economists have quite successfully modelled the behaviour of 1. proprietary firms by assuming that owners and their agents maximize profits and have sufficient information on and over other participants for the firm to behave profit-maximizing Therefore, it has been natural for manner. of nonprofit firms. including models cultural organizations, start by making certain assumptions to about the goals, or objective functions, of these organizations and adapt conventional models of firms to so as to predict behaviour (Hendon & others 1980, Hendon & Shanahan 1983).
+i.
+Economists have quite successfully modelled the behaviour of proprietary firms by assuming that owners and their agents seek to maximize profits and have sufficient information on and control over other participants for the firm to behave in a profit-maximizing manner.
+Therefore, it has been natural for economic models of nonprofit firms, including cultural organizations, to start by making certain assumptions about the goals, or objective functions, of these organizations and to adapt conventional models of firms to so as to predict their behaviour (Hendon & others 1980, Hendon & Shanahan 1983).